ssokolow/quicktile/docs/config.rst

 will cycle through and is used to derive the column width that steps other than "half of the screen" will be multiples of.

+Each preset will have :samp:`1 + {columns}` steps with the first step occupying either half the monitor width or the full width, as appropriate.

 It defaults to 3 for equivalence to WinSplit Revolution but you will probably want to increase it if you have a particularly large or wide monitor.

+At present, no provision is made to deduplicate this in the ``columns=2`` case and, for larger multiples of 2, it is considered desirable to have "half width" present both at the beginning of the sequence and at its natural position in the progression.

 There is currently no equivalent for modifying the number of rows because each command hard-codes for a row or span of rows, and until QuickTile's